We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 Gollum has a web UI for editing, and that would be the easiest option in most cases.

-So, by default all the changes made via web UI will be authored by the default user from Git repository config on server.
+Another thing to note due to the lack of authentication is that by default all the changes made via web UI will be authored by the default user from Git repository config on server, which is rather unfortunate in case of a team wiki.

 Local editing